 Error Description Offending com- mand ignored?
-INVALID_ENUM enum argument out of range Yes INVALID_VALUE Numeric argument out of range Yes INVALID_OPERATION Operation illegal in current state Yes INVALID_FRAMEBUFFER_OPERATION Framebuffer object is not com- Yes plete STACK_OVERFLOW Command would cause a stack overflow Yes STACK_UNDERFLOW Command would cause a stack underflow Yes OUT_OF_MEMORY Not enough memory left to exe- cute command Unknown TABLE_TOO_LARGE The specified table is too large Yes a texture image is mapped onto a primitive.
+INVALID_ENUM enum argument out of range Yes INVALID_VALUE Numeric argument out of range Yes INVALID_OPERATION Operation illegal in current state Yes INVALID_FRAMEBUFFER_OPERATION Framebuffer object is not com- Yes plete STACK_OVERFLOW Command would cause a stack Yes overflow STACK_UNDERFLOW Command would cause a stack Yes underflow OUT_OF_MEMORY Not enough memory left to exe- Unknown cute command TABLE_TOO_LARGE The specified table is too large Yes vertex attributes, current color, current secondary color, and current fog coordinate may be used in processing each vertex.
+Normals are used by the GL in lighting calculations; the current normal is a three-dimensional vector that may be set by sending three coordinates that specify it.
+Texture coordinates determine how a texture image is mapped onto a primitive.
 Multiple sets of texture coordinates may be used to specify how multiple texture images are mapped onto a primitive.
-The number of texture units supported is implementation dependent but must be at least two.
-The number of texture units supported can be queried with the state MAX_TEXTURE_UNITS.
-Generic vertex attributes can be accessed from within vertex shaders (section 2.20) and used to compute values for consumption by later processing stages.
+The number of texture units supported is implementation-dependent but must be at least two.
+The number of texture units supported can be queried with the state MAX-TEXTURE_UNITS.
+Generic vertex attributes can be accessed from within vertex shaders (section 2.14) and used to compute values for consumption by later processing stages.